Oleg52/ModToolDocs/docs/checkpoints/points/overview.md

 Location tips:

 - 'SET' button sets cursor position to the appropriate location fields.
-- Location supports arrow control(it depends on world/local alignment), more on [Arrow Control](chapters/chapter1/overview.md) page.
+- Location supports arrow control(it depends on world/local alignment), more on [Arrow Control](/tips/arrow-control) page.

-Point size options sets visual size of checkpoint, but it doesn't affect it's collect size.
+Point size option sets visual size of checkpoint, but it doesn't affect it's collect size.

 Collect size option sets distance from which checkpoint can be collected, but it doesn't affect it's visual size.
 To make point collect only in the center, change this value to 0.1.